 The Keeshond has a silhouette similar to their ancestor, the Samoyed.
 They are another dog who does fantastically in the snow, thanks to their bushy outer coats and dense undercoats.
 You’ll find that keeping a Keeshond in your family will change it for the better.

 These dogs love to be at the center of attention and will always do their best to return that attention with love for their humans.
-They are deeply loyal to their family and will make a good watchdog when trained properly.
+They are deeply loyal to their family and make good watchdogs when trained properly.
 They are easy enough to train given that they are quite smart, but be warned that they have a talent for mischief!
 The early you train them, the easier it is to keep them well-behaved.

 Keeshonds were bred to be companions on boats, and as such are fine living life in smaller places.
 This makes them a great fit for apartments, though it’s always a good idea to bring your Keeshond out whenever you can for their exercise.
 They are quite active and will require a lot of activity each day to tire them out– 60 minutes of walking and playtime.
 Otherwise, their mischief can spiral and turn into more destructive behaviors.
-On the flipside, they may just become a little crazier and start spinning in circles to burn off that extra energy!
+On the flip side, they may just become a little crazier and start spinning in circles to burn off that extra energy!

 Another flock protector is the Komondor, originating in Hungary.
 These dogs may look like nothing more than big balls of fluff, but they have a strong temperament that makes them capable guardians of the farm and the home.
 Their thick, shaggy coats help keep them warm even in the harshest of winters, though it needs a good deal of maintenance.